numcommand/num/README.md

 Num is a command line tool for mathematics and statistics data processing.
 <br>Num can calculate sum, median, quartiles, standard deviation, and much more.
+<br>Num can sort, map, filter, round, and use various input/output formats.

 <a href="https://www.kickstarter.com/projects/joelparkerhenderson/num-number-utilities-for-mathematics">NumCommand on Kickstarter - please donate $1 to help</a>
 <br><a href="https://twitter.com/NumCommand">NumCommand on Twitter</a>